Menu

 This project will provide a wide variety of employment opportunities for the local workforce, from construction to supporting services.
 For example, we will be working with our contractors to promote the use of Squamish businesses to supply small tools, materials and general support services.
 This project will generate significant revenue for the District of Squamish through various forms of taxes and fees.

-Tri-Cities Chamber and SHARE Society food drive
+Tri-Cities Chamber of Commerce and SHARE food drive

 Group of people standing under a Fortis BC tent at an outdoor event